tgambet/musicalypse/README.md

 TODO

+## Privacy Policy

+Musicalypse does not collect any personal information.

+For more information, please see [PRIVACY_POLICY](https://github.com/tgambet/musicalypse/blob/master/PRIVACY_POLICY.md).

 ## License

-Licensed using the MIT License (MIT)
+Licensed under the MIT License.

 Copyright © Thomas GAMBET

-For more information, please see [LICENSE](https://github.com/tgambet/musicalypse/blob/master/LICENSE)
+For more information, please see [LICENSE](https://github.com/tgambet/musicalypse/blob/master/LICENSE).